 Other sound sequences can be produced using different combinations of OR gates to combine the outputs from the counter.

 In all other circuits the ENABLE (pin 13) has been connected to ground making it LOW so that the 4017 can count.
 In this circuit the ENABLE is connected to Q5 which forces it to be LOW and allows the counter to count.

-Initially the circuit is reset using the push button and Q0 id HIGH and, crucially, Q5 is LOW - none of the LEDs are illuminated..
+Initially the circuit is reset using the push button and Q0 is HIGH and, crucially, Q5 is LOW.
+None of the LEDs are illuminated.
 The counter responds to each successive clock pulse and each LED illuminates in turn.

 On the 5th clock pulse Q5 goes HIGH, the LED illuminates and ENABLE goes HIGH.
 This prevents the counter from responding to any further clock pulses.
 The 5th LED remains illuminated until the circuit is reset.
 The circuit counts from 1 to 5 and then stops counting leaving the 5th LED illuminated.

 Electronics Resources by Paul Nicholls is licensed under a Creative Commons Attribution 4.0 International License.